-- 1. To promote learning by providing many paths for the candidate to construct knowledge about reading. - 2.
-To integrate learning so that topics are connected across the program components, assuring competence as a reading professional. - 3.
+- 1. To promote learning by providing many paths for the candidate to construct knowledge about literacy instruction and coaching. - 2.
+To integrate learning so that topics are connected across the program components, assuring competence as a literacy professional. - 3.
 To encourage candidates to apply learning through course experiences involving students, colleagues and peers. - 4.
 To require candidates to engage in action, analysis and reflection of program areas of knowledge and skills and dispositions through core program components and individual classes. - 5.
-To integrate the International Reading Association Standards for Reading Professionals throughout all program components. - 6.
-To promote scholarship, leadership and service through development of a portfolio and completion of an action research project.
+To integrate the International Literacy Association Standards for Literacy Professionals throughout all program components. - 6.
+To promote scholarship, leadership and service through development of a comprehensive portfolio and completion of an action research project or thesis.